Painting Pottery With Low Vision

 Take note of how long it takes paint to dry

 It can be hard to tell whether paint is wet or dry just by looking at it, so it helps to ask pottery staff how long it takes for paint to dry before doing another coat or adding another color.
-When my friend and I went to paint pottery, they told us to wait about seven minutes for paint to completely dry, so we would set a timer to make sure we didn’t touch the wet paint before then.
+When my friend and I went to paint pottery, they told us to wait about seven minutes for paint to completely dry, so we would set a timer to make sure we didn’t touch the wet paint before then; we would set timers to vibrate on our phones using tools like Siri or the default clock/timer app that supported large print.

 Use tape and other guides to assist with painting